codegreencreative/laravel-samlidp/readme.md

 php artisan vendor:publish --tag="samlidp_config"
 ```

-Will publish a view for the login screen at:

-`resources/views/vendor/samlidp/auth/login.blade.php`

-You may modify this file as needed but pay close attention to the action on the form.
-Very important.

 # Create a Self Signed Certificate (to be used later)

 First create folder structure `path/to/project/storage/certs`